Vivojay/mariana-music-player/README.md

 alongwith some [advanced controls and manipulations](some/other/path)

 ## Setup
+You first need a python version < 3.10
 To setup, you need to first install a supported version of the `llvmlite` wheel for python from [this site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#llvmlite)

 ### Here's how to choose the correct llvmlite wheel version
 Step 1: Choosing the version number